Participant Info & Guidelines

 Campus security will open the doors promptly at 8am Saturday and Sunday morning, and come to lock the doors at Midnight Friday & Saturday.
 It is not advised to leave materials in the building although it will be locked.

-Teams who are spotted working in areas other than Sylvesters or after midnight will be disqualified from the competition.
+Teams who are spotted working in areas other than the official building or after event hours will be disqualified from the competition.

 Social Media